isomerpages/cris-precise/_research/Call for Proposals.md

 6. Other approved Driver Projects will need to apply for data access separately to either TRUST DAC (if clinical data are requested) or the PRECISE-SG100K DAC (if only research phenotype and/or genomic data are requested).

-<small>[ 1 ]&nbsp;TRUST (Trusted Research and Real world-data Utilisation and Sharing Tech” Platform) is a national health-data exchange platform to facilitate secure data sharing and analysis of anonymised research and real-world data to support data analytics between public institutions, and between the public and private sectors.</small>
+	<small><sup>[ 1 ]</sup> TRUST (Trusted Research and Real world-data Utilisation and Sharing Tech” Platform) is a national health-data exchange platform to facilitate secure data sharing and analysis of anonymised research and real-world data to support data analytics between public institutions, and between the public and private sectors.</small>

 ##### **TIMELINES**